yugabyte/yugabyte-db/docs/content/latest/deploy/manual-deployment/start-tservers.md

 {{< tip title="Tip" >}}

-Remember to add the command with which you launched `yb-tserver` to a cron to restart it if it goes down.
+Remember to add the command you used to start the YB-TServer to a `cron` job to restart it if it goes down.

 {{< /tip >}}